 How can I help you?

-Hi, I’m Janto McMullin, the founder of vlogical.com.
-For the past five years, I have worked with academics, regulators and industry analysts in communicating complex ideas.
+For the past five years, I have worked with academics, regulators and industry analysts to help them communicate to a wider audience and help people learn complex facts.

-I founded this company because many of my friends struggled to share meaningful research and insight as widely as possible.
+I founded this company because many of my friends struggled to share meaningful research and insight.

 Good design has enormous potential to increase the impact of your work and make it more accessible to non-experts.
 But where do you even start?